project-planton/project-planton/README.md

 This command will:

-- Download the appropriate Pulumi module based on the `componentType` specified in your manifest.
+- Download the appropriate Pulumi module based on the `kind` specified in your manifest.
 - Pass the manifest and Kubernetes cluster information to the Pulumi module.
 - Execute the Pulumi stack to provision the resources as declared in your manifest.